Thai Canal: Rationale

 The idea of a Kra Canal has been proposed in modern times since the 1930s, but has never materialized due to high cost and environmental repercussions.

 The Strait of Malacca, just under 1,000 km long, is narrow, less than 2.5 km at the narrowest, and just 25 m deep at its shallowest point.
 It is used by many oil tankers, bulk carriers and container ships.
 It is estimated that some 80% of Japan's and South Korea's oil and natural gas supplies pass through it.
 The strait, the world's busiest shipping route, saw a record 84,000 vessels sail through it in 2016.
 Its yearly capacity is 120,000 vessels.
 The Maritime Institute of Malaysia forecasts that by 2025, about 140,000 vessels and freighters will seek to transit the strait.
-A canal would reduce shipping times between the South China Sea and the Andaman Sea two or three days and reduce distance travelled by at least 1,200 kilometres compared with the strait.
+A canal would reduce shipping times between the South China Sea and the Andaman Sea by two or three days and reduce distance travelled by at least 1,200 kilometres compared with the strait.
 Bunker fuel savings for a 100,000 dwt (deadweight) oil tanker could be as much as US$350,000 per trip.

-In 2014, after the USA refused to recognize Thailand's military coup, Thailand distanced itself from the USA and closer China's string of pearls masterplan.
+In 2014, after the USA refused to recognize Thailand's military coup, Thailand distanced itself from the USA and became closer to China's string of pearls masterplan.

 In early 2015, calls for yet another feasibility study of the canal were put forward, a leading proponent being the Thai-Chinese Culture and Economic Association of Thailand (TCCEAT).
 Supporters of the canal believe that it would end Thailand's economic slump and make it a "global shipping and economic hub, rivalling the Panama Canal".
 On 15 May 2015, a memorandum of understanding was signed by the China-Thailand Kra Infrastructure Investment and Development company (中泰克拉基础设施投资开发有限公司) in Guangzhou to advance the project.
 On 19 May 2015 the Thai government denied reports that an agreement had been signed with China to construct the canal.
 The canal would take an estimated ten years to complete at a cost of US$28 billion.

 In 2005, an internal report prepared for U.S. Secretary of Defense Donald Rumsfeld was leaked to The Washington Times, spelling out China's strategy of underwriting construction of the canal across the Kra Isthmus, with Chinese port facilities and refineries, as part of its "string of pearls" strategy of forward bases and energy security.
 The Chinese plan called for construction over ten years employing roughly 30,000 workers at a cost of between US$20–25 billion.